ManticoreGamesInc/platform-documentation/src/tutorials/art/audio_reference.md

 **Lounge & Jazz** - Music to lounge around to.
 You'll find various jazz subgenres and general chill lounge music here.

 **Rock** - Music driven by distorted/overdriven guitars and heavy hitting drums.
-You'll find various sub-genres of rock here such as; Metal, classic rock, punk rock and more!
+You'll find various sub-genres of rock here such as Metal, classic rock, punk rock and more!

 **World** - Music from various cultures and nationalities all over the world, both ancient and modern.